ShubhamWadkar12/DevOps/Python-for-DevOps/DAY-01/README.md

-This is day 1 of Python programming
+This is day 1 of learning python for devops

-#